SwarnaliRoy94/walton-frontend-evaluation/README.md

 - Adding delays between batches resolved the rate-limiting but made initial load unacceptably slow.
 - Reverted to standard server-side pagination (30 items per page).

-In a production system, this would be solved by either:
-- A dedicated search endpoint with name-based filtering on the backend
-- A background job that syncs products to a searchable index
+In a production system, this can be solved by either a dedicated search endpoint with name-based filtering on the backend or a background job that syncs products to a searchable index.

-### 7) Security decisions
+### 7) Sanitizing API-provided HTML content

-Decision:
-Sanitized API-provided rich text before rendering.

-Reason:
-- API attribute values may include HTML markup.
-- Raw HTML rendering risks script injection if content is ever unsafe.

-Implementation:
-- `dompurify` sanitizes untrusted HTML.
-- `html-react-parser` converts sanitized HTML to React nodes.

-Trade-off:
-- Adds dependency and rendering pipeline complexity.
-- Sanitization rules require maintenance if content format expands.
+When building the product detail tabs (Warranty, Terms, Basic Info etc.), I noticed the API was returning raw HTML strings inside `enName` values — things like `<p>Guarantee: 1 Year</p>` rendering as plain text on screen.

+The quick fix was `dangerouslySetInnerHTML`, which worked, but I wasn't comfortable leaving raw API HTML unfiltered — if the content ever contains a `<script>` tag or malicious markup, it would execute directly in the browser.

+So I installed `dompurify` to sanitize the HTML before rendering, and `html-react-parser` to convert the cleaned HTML into proper React nodes.
+It adds two dependencies and a small rendering step, but I assume it's the right call for content coming from an external API where you don't fully control what gets stored.

+### 8) Next.js image host policy (`remotePatterns`)

+While building the product listing and detail pages, I noticed product images were breaking with a Next.js `Invalid src prop` error.
+The API was returning image URLs from multiple different hostnames — `cdn.waltonplaza.com.bd`, `devcdn.waltonplaza.com.bd`, and `walcart-dev-storage.s3.ap-southeast-1.amazonaws.com` and each new one required a separate config update.

+To avoid repeatedly hitting this during development, I switched to a wildcard `hostname: "**"` pattern that accepts any HTTPS image source.
+This kept the focus on building features rather than chasing hostnames.

+I'm aware this is broader than ideal for production.
+Once the full host inventory is confirmed, it can be restricted back to explicit trusted hostnames only.

 ## Tech Stack